Find Trade Colleges

 Read full report on Clinical/Medical Laboratory Science at Shawnee State University

-A rank of #5 on this year’s list means Stautzenberger College - Maumee is a great place for clinical/medical laboratory science students working on their associate degree.
-Stautzenberger College - Maumee is a fairly small private for-profit school located in the suburb of Maumee.
+Out of the 20 schools in Ohio that were part of this year’s ranking, Stautzenberger College - Maumee landed the # 5 spot on the list.
+Stautzenberger College - Maumee is a fairly small private for-profit school located in the large suburb of Maumee.

 Of the 3 students majoring in clinical laboratory science at Stautzenberger College - Maumee, 33% are male and 67% are female.